-According to ancient Greek philosophers matter was uncreated and therefore eternal.
-The biblical writers of the book of Genesis believed differently and held that the universe hadn’t always existed and was, in fact, created by an all-powerful God at a finite point in the past.
-Later, another influential thinker, a Muslim philosopher and theologian from the 12th century by the name of Al-Ghazali, engaged Greek philosophy, and argued that the idea of a beginningless universe was absurd.
-Thus, these questions pertaining to the infinite past and the beginning of the universe have a long history, and they continue to be entertained passionately.
+According to ancient Greek philosophers, matter was uncreated and therefore eternal.
+The biblical writers of the book of Genesis believed differently and held that the universe had not always existed and was, in fact, created by an all-powerful God at a finite point in the past.
+Later, another influential thinker, a Muslim philosopher and theologian from the twelfth century CE called Al-Ghazali engaged Greek philosophy and argued that the idea of a beginningless universe was absurd.
+It is clear that questions relating to the infinite past and the beginning of the universe have had a long history and continue to be entertained passionately.

-In fact, there was a time when many scientists believed that the universe was eternal.
-However, this view was challenged in 1929 by astronomer Edwin Hubble who noticed that the universe appeared to be expanding, a fact later confirmed in 1965 by Arno Wilson and Robert Penzias.
-Wilson and Penzias are two prominent astronomers credited with the discovery of the cosmic microwave background, a discovery which awarded them the Nobel Prize for Physics.
-It is also true that many have proposed alternative hypotheses hoping to avoid a finite beginning to the universe.
-However, these hypotheses have been largely rejected whereas Big Bang cosmology has enjoyed broad consensus within the academy (1).
-This was, however, initially resisted.
-In 1960, science writer John Maddox was critical since he thought that it gave those who believed in the biblical doctrine of creation “ample justification” for their beliefs (2).
-Nonetheless, though similar sentiments were expressed by others too the Big Bang ultimately stuck as the model which best explained the data.
+There was a time when many scientists believed that the universe was eternal.
+This view was challenged in 1929 by astronomer Edwin Hubble who noticed that the universe was expanding, a fact later confirmed in 1965 by Arno Wilson and Robert Penzias.
+Wilson and Penzias are two astronomers credited with the discovery of the cosmic microwave background that had them awarded the Nobel Prize for Physics.

-The problem here is that the naturalist needs to be able to explain how we got everything from nothing.
-After all, if the universe comes from nothing in the true sense of absolute nothingness (no time, space, matter), then what was it that resulted in such a precise and finely tuned explosion?
-On the naturalist’s view, the entire universe came into being out of absolute nothingness and ultimately for no purpose or reason.
-It just exists because it exists.
-Alternatively, for the theist, that the universe had a finite beginning in the past is accepted because it makes sense.
-The universe exists because a Creator, who itself exists necessarily by virtue of its own nature, desired to create it and all that exists within it.
-Philosopher of science, Professor John Lennox, explains that “From the Christian point of view, the question is solved because there wasn’t nothing.
+Wolpert and Hawking and many others have realized the difficulty atheistic-naturalism has when needing to explain how we got everything from nothing.
+If the universe comes from nothing in the true sense of absolute nothingness (no time, space, matter), then what was it that caused it?
+On a naturalistic view, the universe came into being out of absolute nothingness and for no purpose or reason.
+It merely exists because it exists.
+But for the theist, the universe had a finite beginning because a Creator decided to create it.
+Mathematician John Lennox explains that “From the Christian point of view, the question is solved because there wasn’t nothing.
 There was God who’s non-physical.
 God is spirit, and he caused it all to be, and supports it in being.
 That makes perfect sense” (12).

-I also believe that Craig makes a further good point, namely, that on what grounds is nothing discriminatory?
-Why, for the proponent who believes a universe can come into being from nothing, is it only limited to the universe?
-Why not other things like chairs, tennis balls, or trees?
-Craig asks, “Why is it only universes that can come into being from nothing?
+“Why is it only universes that can come into being from nothing?
 What makes nothingness so discriminatory?
 There can’t be anything about nothingness that favors universes, for nothingness doesn’t have any properties.
 Nor can anything constrain nothingness, for there isn’t anything to be constrained!”
 (15).
-The obvious commonsensical answer to the question is because nothing has never created anything, or brought anything into being.

 1. Kragh, H. 1996.
 Cosmology and Controversy. p.
 318-319.